Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 No Prophetic Heroes

 We must avoid the common error of making the ministry of the "prophet" too big.
 This happens when we model the prophetic ministry on the Old Testament.
-The problem is that these men were called to the role of Prophet to the Nation (described in the next chapter).
-To fulfil this calling they stood apart from the priests and kings.
+The problem is that these men were called to the role of Prophet to the Nation To fulfil this calling they stood apart from the priests and kings.
 Only a few heroes had the necessary anointing of the Spirit.

 The New Testament has not changed the role of the prophet, but it has changed the place where they function.
 A prophet is still a spokesperson for God, but the context in which they function has changed.
 Instead of standing apart, prophets should be an integral part of the leadership of the church.